Education and Schools in Mozambique

 Education in Mozambique is organised into three stages: primary education, secondary education and higher education.

-Whilst the country does have a national education system, many of the educational programmes are supported by international funding.
+While the country does have a somewhat functional national education system, many schooling programmes rely on international funding.
 Illiteracy and low completion rates are just two of the challenges that Mozambique faces.
+As a result, very few expats opt to send their children to public schools, preferring to make use of international schools.

 Public schools in Mozambique